Jeep Compass Insurance Rates

 Rates are averaged for all Jeep Compass models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Buy the Best Jeep Compass Insurance
+How to Shop for Cheaper Jeep Compass Insurance

-Getting lower rates on insurance for a Jeep Compass takes being a good driver, having a good credit score, eliminating unnecessary coverage, and possibly raising deductibles.
-Invest the time to shop around every other policy renewal by obtaining price quotes from direct carriers like GEICO, Progressive, and Esurance, and also from local insurance agents.
+Saving money on car insurance consists of avoiding accidents and claims, having a good credit score, eliminating unnecessary coverage, and maximizing policy discounts.
+Make time to compare rates once a year by requesting rates from direct companies like GEICO, Progressive, and Esurance, and also from several local insurance agents.

-- Drivers age 16 to 20 are expensive to insure, with premiums as much as $399 a month if comprehensive and collision insurance is included
+- Drivers under the age of 20 are expensive to insure, with premiums as much as $399 per month if comprehensive and collision insurance is included

 As you can see from some of the information we’ve gone over to this point, there are several individual factors that influence Jeep Compass insurance costs.
 If you want to bypass the theoretical part of shopping for insurance, take advantage of our free quote tool below to start comparing quotes from multiple companies right now.